schvetsov/WebScraper1/README.md

   Microsoft Internet Controls
   Microsoft XML v6.0
 4. Copy all the code in the "Main" file of this repository, and paste it into Module 1
-5. Copy the list of license numbers in the "Licenses" file, and paste it in column A beginning in cell A1
+5. Copy the list of license numbers in the "Names" file, and paste it in column A beginning in cell A1
 6. Run the macro, there are several ways to do it:
     - In the VBA edtior with Module 1 window active you can
         - Press F5 to execute all code, or press F8 continuously to step through the code